Mig-uel/postgres/section-29/README.md

 ## Grouping by Week

 **For each week, show the number of likes that posts and comments received.
 Use the post and comment created_at date, not when the like was received.**

+## Reminder of Left Joins

+- A left join is a type of join that returns all rows from the left table and the matching rows from the right table.
+If there are no matches, NULL values are returned for the columns from the right table.
+- A left join is used when we want to include all rows from the left table, even if there are no matching rows in the right table.